 About Us

 Training In Aid was first established as a consultancy group in 2012.
-Our trainers have been operating at the leading edge of humanitarian response, learning and development for over a decade - often embedded within organisational training units.
+Our people have been operating at the leading edge of humanitarian response, learning and development for over a decade - often embedded within organisational training units.

 Rich Parker, Founder and Director

-Over 15 years, Rich's humanitarian career has encompassed wide exposure to the UN community, international NGOs, Emergency Medical Teams, regional response and national government organisations.
+Over 17 years, Rich's humanitarian career has encompassed wide exposure to the UN community, international NGOs, Emergency Medical Teams, regional response and national government organisations.

 Before founding Training In Aid, he worked as lead training officer for UN OCHA and RedR Australia, managing units that prepared hundreds of rostered experts for emergency field deployments and coordination roles worldwide.
 He also deployed on operational assignments as field security officer, providing safety advice and crisis management skills to ensure the wellbeing of staff and programmes in hostile environments.